JwzCodes/Flexithon_26T2/README.md

   can't recall it.
 Type the description ("fear of small spaces"), press Enter, and click a suggestion to copy it (it's also spoken aloud so you hear the pronunciation).
 Esc closes.
+- **Bionic reading:** "Bio" button or **Option/Ctrl+B**.
+  Bolds roughly the first half of every word page-wide, independent of the focus effect — the two can be A/B tested separately or combined.
+- **Arrow keys:** Left/Right = previous/next word, Up/Down =
+  previous/next visual line (keeping your horizontal reading position, like a text-editor caret).
+Focus follows automatically across paragraph boundaries and scrolls the page when needed.
+Small accidental trackpad nudges won't steal focus from keyboard navigation; a deliberate mouse movement (>15px) takes over again.

 ## Word finder engines & API keys